- What is Substantial Equivalence

 A 510(k) is required when:

-- Introducing a device into commercial distribution (marketing) for the first time.
+- Unless exempt, introducing a device into commercial distribution (marketing) for the first time.
 After May 28, 1976 (effective date of the Medical Device Amendments to the Act), anyone who wants to sell a device in the U.S. is required to make a 510(k) submission at least 90 days prior to offering the device for sale, even though it may have been under development or clinical investigation before that date.
 If your device was not marketed by your firm before May 28, 1976, a 510(k) is required.

-- There is a change or modification of a legally marketed device and that change could significantly affect its safety or effectiveness.
+- There is a change or modification to a legally marketed device and that change could significantly affect its safety or effectiveness.
 The burden is on the 510(k) holder to decide whether or not a modification could significantly affect safety or effectiveness of the device.
 Any modifications must be made in accordance with the Quality System regulation, 21 CFR 820, and recorded in the device master record and change control records.
 It is recommended that the justification for submitting or not submitting a new 510(k) be recorded in the change control records.

-A new 510(k) submission is required for changes or modifications to an existing device, where the modifications could significantly affect the safety or effectiveness of the device or the device is to be marketed for a new or different indication for use.
+A new 510(k) submission is required for changes or modifications to an existing device, where the modifications could significantly affect the safety or effectiveness of the device or the device is to be marketed for a new or different intended use.
 See Is a new 510(k) required for a modification to the device? for additional information.